codahale/sneaker/README.md

 # WARNING

 **This project has not been reviewed by security professionals.
-Its internals, data formats, and interfaces may chance at any time in the future without warning.**
+Its internals, data formats, and interfaces may change at any time in the future without warning.**

 # Sneaker